Life cycle assessment (LCA)

 There are several product life cycle stages according to a company’s environmental, social, and governance (ESG) strategy.
 The full cycle analysis, known as the cradle-to-grave approach, measures a product carbon footprint starting from the material extracted from the environment, going through the manufacturing process, and ending when the owner disposes of the product.

 LCA outcomes vary greatly according to the cycle chosen.
-For instance, the emission factors of an electric vehicle will be higher than a gas-powered vehicle in a cradle-to-gate (ending at the manufacturing site) approach, but not cradle-to-grave.
+For instance, the emissions of an electric vehicle will be higher than a gas-powered vehicle in a cradle-to-gate (ending at the manufacturing site) approach, but not cradle-to-grave.

 It is therefore important to clearly define the LCA strategy for your business.
 Learn more about how to calculate your product carbon footprint and decarbonise your supply chain with the ClimatePartner academy.